wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

-# Add Choreo-Managed Databases and Caches to the Marketplace
+# Add Choreo-Managed Databases and Caches to the Service Catalog

-When you create a Choreo-managed database or cache, you can add it to the Marketplace, making it available for consumption through a connection.
+When you create a Choreo-managed database or cache, you can add it to the Service Catalog, making it available for consumption through a connection.

 !!! note
-     To add a Choreo-managed database or cache to the Marketplace, you must register at least one credential for it.
+     To add a Choreo-managed database or cache to the Service Catalog, you must register at least one credential for it.

 ## Step 1: Register credentials